 Faux Affably Evil: He seem like a decent and polite enough guy at a glance, but underneath he's completely heartless and has no respect for anyone, though but he's not enough of Jerkass to be considered a Smug Snake even when reveals his true colors.

 The Heavy: Appears the most out of Count Bleck's minions, and his actions—not Mario's, and not Bleck's—are usually responsible for the plot's biggest upsets.
-Makes sense, as he's the real Big Bad.
+And the reason for this is that he is the real Big Bad.

 Incoming Ham: Whenever he appears, expect him to throw out a random simile or two.